Distinctive look, famous name, and food.

 The parent company is Mitsui O.S.K.
 Lines, Ltd. (株式会社商船三井) abbreviated as MOL.
 MOL is Japan’s second largest maritime transport company after NYK Line.
 It operates hundreds of container ships, tankers, etc.

 O.S.K. stands for “Osaka Shosen Kaisha” (Osaka Merchant Ship Company 大阪商船会社) which was founded in Osaka in 1884 and later merged with Tokyo-based Mitsui Line in 1964 to form MOL.
 The MOL Group consists of many maritime-related companies including Nippon Maru’s operator MOPAS.
 They all belong to the Mitsui Group, one of the largest corporate groups in the world.
 Nippon Maru is the only luxury cruise ship in the MOL Group.
+However, Mitsui has plans to build two new cruise ships with the first one arriving in 2027.
+Still unknown if the newbuild will replace the current Nippon Maru.
 MOL also has passenger-vehicle ferries operated by Ferry Sunflower.

 Unlike NYK Line which withdrew from the passenger ship business for 30 years after its Hikawa Maru ocean liner retired in 1960, MOL (or forerunner company O.S.K.) never really stopped operating passenger ships except during World War II.